lpproj/freecom_dbcs/README.md

 # FreeCOM DBCS edition

-a fork of FreeCOM to support:
+a fork of FreeCOM (COMMAND.COM for FreeDOS) to support:
 * other platform(s) - like NEC PC-9801 series
 * handle DBCS (double-byte character set) parameters correctly
 * Japanese message

 (yes, all tasks are work-in-progess and unstable...)

+DBCS edition works on non-DBCS edition of DOSes (v3.1 or later).

 source repository of FreeCOM DBCS edition: https://github.com/lpproj/freecom_dbcs/ (branch: dbcs)